SynapseMedia/nucleus/USAGE.md

 **URL**

 If your files are in local env please use uri `file://` scheme.
-To migrate centralized remote or local data to decentralized network need to define your schema as follow:
+To migrate centralized remote or local data to decentralized network need to define your schema in resolver as follow:

 ```
 "small_image": {"url":" https://images-na.ssl-images-amazon.com/images/I/71-i1berMyL._AC_SL1001_.jpg"},